google/wmt19-paraphrased-references/README.md

 [BLEU might be Guilty but References are not Innocent](https://arxiv.org/abs/2004.06063) Markus Freitag, David Grangier, Isaac Caswell - EMNLP 2020.

 @inproceedings{freitag-bleu-paraphrase-references-2020,
-    title={BLEU might be Guilty but References are not Innocent}, author={Markus Freitag and David Grangier and Isaac Caswell}, booktitle = "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)", year={2020},
+    title={BLEU might be Guilty but References are not Innocent},
+    author={Markus Freitag and David Grangier and Isaac Caswell},
+    booktitle = "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)",
-    month={nov}
+    year={2020},
+    month={nov},
     url={https://arxiv.org/abs/2004.06063}
 }